wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-azure-resource-manager-powershell.md

 ### Next Steps ###
 - To learn about Azure Resource Manager PowerShell support, see [Using Azure PowerShell with Azure Resource Manager.](/documentation/articles/powershell-azure-resource-manager/)
 
-- To learn about Azure Environments, see [Introduction to Azure Environment.](/documentation/articles/app-service-app-service-environment-intro/)
+- To learn about App Service Environments, see [Introduction to App Service Environment.](/documentation/articles/app-service-app-service-environment-intro/)
 
-- To learn about managing Azure SSL certificates using PowerShell, see [SSL Certificates binding using PowerShell.](/documentation/articles/app-service-web-app-powershell-ssl-binding/)
+- To learn about managing App Service SSL certificates using PowerShell, see [SSL Certificates binding using PowerShell.](/documentation/articles/app-service-web-app-powershell-ssl-binding/)
 - To learn about the full list of Azure Resource Manager-based PowerShell cmdlets for Azure Web Apps, see [Azure Cmdlet Reference of Web Apps Azure Resource Manager PowerShell Cmdlets.](https://msdn.microsoft.com/zh-cn/library/mt619237.aspx)